Part 1 Principles

 and Sequential scan

-When Do you need confocal?
+you need confocal?

 FAQ

-Are you abusing confocal?
+you abusing

 Confocal Microscopy tutorial